ZackWilde27/Z3dPy/README.md

 myMesh = zp.LoadMesh("engine/mesh/susanne.obj", 0, 0, 5)

 ```
-Now it's time for rastering.

-Rastering is taking a 3D triangle and converting it into a 2D triangle on our screen.

 There are two functions for rastering: RasterMeshList() and RasterThings().
 Things are useful for games, but this demonstration doesn't need those.